-Encore Post: Shepherds were hard-working everyday people.
-To some extent, they were even looked down upon a bit.
+Encore Post: Shepherds were hardworking everyday people.
+To some extent, they even looked down on a bit.
 If you were a king, you wouldn’t send a herald to them.
-And yet that was exactly what God did.
-He sent his Angel — his messenger — with an εὐαγγέλιον (evangelion — Gospel) to — of all people — shepherds.
+And yet, that was exactly what God did.
+He sent his Angel — his messenger — with an εὐαγγέλιον (evangelion; Gospel) to, of all people, shepherds.

-Royal proclamations of Good News announced the victory over enemies, the birth of a royal heir, the beginning of the reign of a new king.
-Often the messenger is also a Legatus — an ambassador — with the authority of the ruler to set forth a big celebration.
-He could free captives, cancel debts, suspend taxes, sponsor games and the like.
+Royal proclamations of Good News announced the victory over enemies, the birth of a royal heir, and the beginning of the reign of a new king.
+Often the messenger is also a legatus — an ambassador — with the authority of the ruler to organize a grand celebration.
+He could free captives, cancel debts, suspend taxes, sponsor games, and the like.
 This Gospel is unlike any other.
-“Good news of great joy for all people,” the angel announced the birth of God’s own son in David’s home town of Bethlehem.
-He is the Lord Christ — who would save his people from their sins.
+“Good news of great joy for all the people,” the angel announced the birth of God’s own son in David’s hometown of Bethlehem.
+He is the Lord Christ, who would save his people from their sins.

 The Christmas gospel is very good news indeed.
-God the Father, our Savior, reveals his kindness and love of people in it.
-He sent Jesus, our Savior to save us because of his mercy, not because of the good deeds we have done.
-Jesus poured out the the Holy Spirit, our Savior, on us, who washed away our sins in Holy Baptism and regenerated our hearts.
+God the Father, our Savior, reveals his kindness and love for people in it.
+He sent Jesus, our Savior, to save us because of his mercy, not because of the good deeds we have done.
+Jesus poured out the Holy Spirit, our Savior, on us, who washed away our sins in Holy Baptism and regenerated our hearts.
 We are justified by the grace of the Holy Trinity, so that we may be made heirs of eternal life, being justified by his grace.

 So, great joy comes to us at Christmas.
-Not only the song of a legion of angels, eager shepherds to rush to see the Savior and the mother who treasured it all in her heart.
+Not only the song of a legion of angels, but eager shepherds also rushed to see the Savior and the mother who treasured it all in her heart.
 God has broken into our world and changed things forever.
-We have an inexpressible joy, for we know that God keeps his promises.
-And so it is our hope is certain.
+We have an inexpressible joy, for we know God keeps his promises.
+And so it is our hope.
 Many blessings are awaiting us in Heaven, where Jesus is preparing a place for us.
 We have seen a great light and nothing can ever take that from us.

 Rev. Robert E. Smith